-In the tree-bank, a non-terminal symbol consists of the conjunction of a syntactic category (e.g. NP) and a sequence of features (gender, number, person, tense and definiteness).
-Currently, we do not percolate the features from the lower nodes (manually annotated features) to the upper nodes of the tree-bank trees for two reasons: (1) to avoid further complications with sparse-data problems, and (2) because we expect the Tree-grams to capture many of the feature agreements through their probabilities of joint occurrence of constituents.
+A tree-bank non-terminal symbol consists of the conjunction of a syntactic category (e.g. NP) and a sequence of features (gender, number, person, tense and definiteness).
+Currently, we do not percolate the features from the lower nodes (manually annotated features) to the upper nodes of the tree-bank trees for two reasons: (1) to avoid further complications with sparse-data, and (2) because we expect the Tree-grams to capture feature agreement through their probabilities of joint occurrence.

 4.3.2.
-Katz smoothing:
+Dealing with sparse-data: Katz smoothing

 Naturally, due to the small size of the tree-bank, there are many non-terminals (conjunctions of syntactic categories and features) and Tree-grams that did not appear.
 A Tree-gram's probability is conditioned on some portions of the context in which it occurred.
 In this case, the context of a Tree-gram consists of, among others, the label of its root-node (N, F), where N is the syntactic category and F is the sequence of features.
 Tree-grams that did not appear in such complex contexts will receive probability zero.
 To avoid the degradation of coverage of the parser, it is necessary to simulate unseen Tree-grams.
-Under this setting we apply the Katz backoff smoothing model [KAT 87, CHE 98] to the Tree-grams that were found in the Tree-bank.
+Here we apply the Katz back-off smoothing model [KAT 87, CHE 98] to the Tree-grams that were found in the Tree-bank.
 A set of Tree-grams that did not occur in a given context is simulated by "backed-off" Tree-grams: backed-off Tree-grams are obtained from the Tree-grams that occurred in the Tree-bank by removing the features (and any other information) from their conditioning-context, thereby leaving only the syntactic category as conditioning context.
-Hence, the probabilities of backed-off Tree-grams are conditioned on simpler contexts.
-In Katz smoothing, the probabilities of the original Tree-grams are discounted according to Good-Turing [GOO 53] and the probability mass saved from this discounting is redistributed between the backed-off Tree-grams relative to their probabilities conditioned on their simplified root-node labels.

 4.3.3.
-Cross-validation experiments:
+Evaluation methodology